 - Took a Level in Jerkass: Pretty much became a female version of Eustace after having her kindness removed by an extraterrestrial brain in "Car Broke.
 Phone, Yes?".
 However, she managed to get it back by the end of the episode.

 Voiced by: Lionel G. Wilson (episodes 1-33), later Arthur Anderson

 A self-proclaimed farmer that tends to be grumpy and isn't really a nice guy to anyone.
-He thinks he can fix anything and grow anything but this is never the case.
-He also has a greed for money.
-Although early on with no backstory whatsoever he seems to deserve what happens to him in each of the episodes when you learn he didn't have that great of a childhood with a non-loving mom and an always better Big Brother he turns into more a Jerkass Woobie
+He thinks he can fix anything and grow anything, but this is never the case.
+He also has an insatiable greed for money.
+Early on, he had no backstory whatsoever and seemed to deserve what happened to him in each of the episodes, but later we learn that he didn't have that great of a childhood with a non-loving mom and an always better Big Brother.
+He turns into more a Jerkass Woobie